Amishaj25/RapidAI/README.md

-# RapidAI - Real-Time Emergency Response with AI Triage
+# RapidAI - Real-Time Emergency Response

 ## Overview
-This project was developed for a hackathon and aims to optimize emergency response using AI triage.
+This project was developed for a hackathon and aims to optimize emergency response.
 The project includes a mobile app, backend server, and a custom-trained spaCy model for Named Entity Recognition (NER).
 The app allows users to call for help, extract key details from their voice calls using speech-to-text models, and provide certified first aid tips based on the extracted information.
 Additionally, users can book ambulances through the app's map interface.

 ## Tech Stack
 - **Mobile App:** Flutter